Well (play): Production history

-Well premiered Off-Broadway at the Joseph Papp Public Theater, opening on March 16, 2004 (previews) and running to May 16, 2004.
+Well premiered Off-Broadway at the Joseph Papp Public Theater, opening on March 16, 2004 (previews), and running to May 16, 2004.
 Directed by Leigh Silverman, the cast starred Lisa Kron and Jayne Houdyshell as Lisa's mother, Ann Kron.
 The Public Theater production garnered "Best of 2004" lists in The New York Times among other publications.

 Well next ran at the American Conservatory Theater in San Francisco in February and March 2005, with Kron and Houdyshell.

 The play opened on Broadway at the Longacre Theatre on March 10, 2006 in previews, officially on March 30, and closed on May 14, 2006 after 23 previews and 52 performances.
 Directed by Leigh Silverman, Lisa Kron and Jayne Houdyshell repeated their roles from the Off-Broadway production.
 According to Playbill, it "opened to some of the best reviews for any play this season."

-The play was performed by the Huntington Theater Company at the Boston University Theater in March 2007, with Kron and Mary Pat Gleason as her mother and at the Oregon Shakespeare Festival in their 2010 season, running February to June 2010.
+The play was performed by the Huntington Theatre Company at the Boston University Theater in March 2007, with Kron and Mary Pat Gleason as her mother, and at the Oregon Shakespeare Festival in their 2010 season, running February to June 2010.

 Well premiered in London at the Trafalgar Studios 2, from 4 September 2008 (previews) to 27 September 2008 and transferred to the Apollo Theatre, London, from 29 December 2008 (previews), 30 December 2008 (official opening) and closed 24 January 2009 after 32 performances.
 The cast starred Natalie Casey as Lisa Kron and Sarah Miles as her mother, with direction by Eve Leigh.